Lisa M. Robinson

 M.A. in Performance Studies, New York University

-Her Masters in Performance Studies at NYU Tisch focused on the big budget Broadway musical, and how technological advancements in theatre control emotional responses and disallow inherent audience connections.
+Lisa’s Masters in Performance Studies from NYU Tisch focused on the big budget Broadway musical, and how technological advancements in theatre control emotional responses and disallow inherent audience connections.